Photo courtesy of Northwestbearcats.com |

 "It had to be somebody who’d plow deep and straight and not cut corners; somebody to seed, weed, feed, breed, and rake and disk and plow and plant and tie the fleece and strain the milk and replenish the self-feeder and a hard week’s work with a five-mile drive to church."

 Personal sacrifice for the greater good.
 For family.
 Once the batting order is set, your turn at the plate will come.
 Baseball doesn't permit a game to be dominated by star players whose teammates are simply along for the ride.
 It takes time and patience to understand baseball.
 Becoming proficient at its skills are hard to do.
 Dare I say, very hard.
-A round ball, a round bat, both moving too fast to think.
+A round ball, a round bat, both moving too fast to think."Somebody who would bale a family together with the soft, strong bonds of sharing; who would laugh and then sigh, and then reply with smiling eyes when his son says he want to spend his life doing what dad does – So God made a Farmer"

 But baseball is great because natural physical gifting and athleticism are no predictors of baseball success.
 Look at the major league baseball hall of fame - players do not possess amazing size, strength, speed.
 Hall of Famers are short, skinny, fat, slow, fast, muscular, flabby, intelligent, or ignorant.